 III.
 Would my buildings insurance continue to cover the house and the works?

-c) Could the situation cause my builder to become insolvent and go out of business part way through my project?
+c) Could the situation cause my builder to become insolvent and go out of the business part way through my project?
 There is no direct answer to this question and it is a situation that could affect any business in this situation.
-‘Cashflow is king’ and to that extent it may prove more viable if the payment frequencies were increased to fortnightly or weekly rather than the traditional monthly pattern.
-This will help pay for materials and labour in the short term, particularly when some Builder’s Merchants are currently asking for up front payments.
+‘Cashflow is king’ and to that extent, it may prove more viable if the payment frequencies were increased to fortnightly or weekly rather than the traditional monthly pattern.
+This will help pay for materials and labour in the short term, particularly when some Builder’s Merchants are currently asking for upfront payments.

 There are likely to be many other questions, over and above these here.
 Please feel free to add any questions as comments or contact me directly via the BBD-architects.co.uk website.

-Article written by Laurence Wright of BBD-architects on 06 May 20
+This article was written by Laurence Wright of BBD-architects on 06 May 2020.